NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 7. 🚦 [Smarter Urban Planning & Navigation for Zurich](./Challenges/🚦7.%20Smarter%20Urban%20Planning%20&%20Navigation%20for%20Zurich%20.md)
 8. 🚨[ Save Blatten & Beyond: Rapid Response to Natural and Man-Made Disasters](Challenges/🚨8.%20Save%20Blatten%20&%20Beyond:%20Rapid%20Response%20to%20Natural%20and%20Man-Made%20Disasters.md)

-## 🏆 Hackathon Goal

-The mission of this hackathon is to:
-- Leverage **space data** (NASA, ESA, Copernicus, Swiss open data)
-- Solve **real-world challenges** for Zurich and Switzerland
-- Build **prototypes, dashboards, models, or apps** in just 48 hours
-- Collaborate with an amazing international and local community